abdullah-wpcoderrs/prd-chek/README.md

 **Built with ❤️ for the vibe coders community**

 Transform your ideas into production-ready documentation with PRD Generator.
-Abdullah Ajibowu - wpcoderrs © 2025.
+[Abdullah Ajibowu] (www.linkedin.com/in/ajibowu-abdullah) - wpcoderrs © 2025.